ENCCS/python-perf/content/optimize.md

 ### Cython

-Cython has an ability to create _inline functions_ and this is also supported in Transonic.
 To use Transonic we add decorators to functions we need to optimize.
 There are two decorators

 - `@transonic.boost` to create ahead-of-time (AOT) compiled modules and it requires type annotations